jyguyomarch/awesome-productivity/README.md

 - [ShareX](https://getsharex.com/) - Screen capture, file sharing and productivity tool.
 - [Replayable](https://replayable.io) - Rewind your screen.
 Playback and share exactly what happened with Replayable's desktop replay buffer.
 - [CleanShot](https://cleanshot.com/) - A premium tool for screen capturing and recording on MacOS, with built-in annotation and text recognition.

+### Time Management

+- [ActivityWatch](https://activitywatch.net/) - ActivityWatch is an app that automatically tracks how you spend time on your devices.
+It is open source, privacy-first and cross-platform.
+- [Toggl Track](https://toggl.com/track/) - Toggl Track is a popular time tracking tool and productivity software.
+It helps individuals and teams track their time spent on different tasks and projects.
+It's widely used by freelancers, remote workers and small businesses.
+- [BlockSite](https://blocksite.co/) - BlockSite is a browser extension and mobile app designed to help users increase productivity blocking or limiting access to specific websites.
+- [Simple Time Tracker](https://github.com/Razeeman/Android-SimpleTimeTracker) - Simple and open source app that helps track how much time you spend on all the useless activities in the world.